9 Free Sales Forecast Templates to Super-Charge Sales Growth in 2023

 - Multivariable analysis: A complex analysis that considers multiple factors and closing ratios.
 Best for companies with varying deal sizes and close rates or selling multiple products or services.

 Make sure whatever template you choose fits your analysis method.

 Look at Historical Data & Past Sales Metrics

-We've already talked about how historical data can impact your sales forecasting, but it's also an important factor in choosing the right sales forecasting template.
+We've already discussed how historical data can impact your sales forecasting, but it's also an important factor in choosing the right template.

-Before choosing a template, take a look at your past metrics and historical data.
+Before choosing a template, look at your past metrics and historical data.
 How much data do you have?
-If you have several years worth of data, consider a template with a longer forecasting model.
+If you have several years' worth of data, consider a template with a longer forecasting model.

 What data do you want to include based on your business type and forecasting methods?
 Make sure the template you choose includes the fields important to your business.